-The first time you browse the personal care aisles of a healthfood store, it’s hard not to immediately notice the numerous multi-colored bottles and bars of Castile soap that are prominently displayed.
-These brands are obviously good sellers, which is why they are allocated prime shelf space.
+The first time you browse the personal care aisles of a health food store, it’s hard not to immediately notice the numerous, colorful bottles and bars of Castile soap on display.

 Any veteran foodie or greenie knows this to be true!